women

 SEEDS envisions women gaining access to and control over resources hence we encourage alternate roles and responsibilities that do not inhibit them.

-Supported by SEEDs, the nine Women’s Forum serve as a platform for village women to gain easy access to information and knowledge (including government schemes and notifications, access to entitlements), registration/redressal of cases related to violence against women, counselling and for attaining justice.
+Supported by SEEDs, the nine Women’s Forum serve as a platform for over 4000 poor rural women to gain easy access to information and knowledge (including government schemes and notifications, access to entitlements), registration/redressal of cases related to violence against women, counselling and for attaining justice.

 In the past one year 1254 cases were registered in 118 villages.
 Out of these, 86% cases were of domestic violence; 6% bigamy; 7% extra-marital relation; 2% child marriage and 2% others.
 As of now, 62% of these cases have been already resolved.